-Laparoscopic colon surgery is a new technique that is rapidly gaining popularity.
+Laparoscopic colon surgery is a common technique.
 Advantages of laparoscopy include the following:

 - Colon function normalizes faster